SelvaPriya2810/CravingBot/README.md

   ```

 ## Dataset
-The dataset consists of 300+ dishes with the following columns:
+The dataset is generated using prompt engineering techniques and consists of 300+ dishes with the following columns:
 - **Dish Name**: Name of the dish
 - **Ingredients**: List of ingredients used
 - **Cuisine**: Cuisine type (e.g., North Indian, South Indian, etc.)